thinkstack-co/terraform-modules/modules/aws/ec2_instance/README.md

 EC2 Instance Module
 =================

 This module sets up an EC2 instance with the parameters specified.
-This module has root block devices size and type modifiable.
+This module has root block devices size, length, and type modifiable.

 # Usage